Factorizations of diffeomorphisms of compact surfaces with boundary: Restrictions on

 Consider then a slightly more complicated configuration, in which $\alpha$ has 4 diagonal arcs, arranged as in Figure \ref{fig_minimal_position_pl}(c).
-Again, one may verify that any consistent right positions for $((\tau_\alpha^{-1} \circ \mon),\gamma_i)$ must contain one of the two positions indicated in Figure \ref{fig_minimal_position_pl}(e) and (f).
-Again, each of these determines a sequence of regions and points which ends with the original completions.
-The goal of the remainder of this section is to show that for \emph{any} type 1 $\alpha$, any pair of consistent right positions for $((\tau_\alpha^{-1} \circ \mon),\gamma_i)$ must contain a similar sequence, which then determines necessary conditions on $\alpha \in p.e. (\mon)$ which generalize those of Lemmas \ref{lem_intersections} and \ref{lem_corner_path}. \end{example}
+Again, one may verify that any consistent right positions for $((\tau_\alpha^{-1} \circ \mon),\gamma_i)$ (Figure \ref{fig_minimal_position_pl}(d)) must contain one of the two positions indicated in Figure \ref{fig_minimal_position_pl}(e) and (f).
+Again, each of these determines a sequence of (collapsed) regions and points which ends with the original completions.
+The goal of the remainder of this section is to show that for \emph{any} simple closed curve $\alpha$, any pair of consistent right positions for $((\tau_\alpha^{-1} \circ \mon),\gamma_i)$ must contain a similar sequence, which then determines necessary conditions on $\alpha \in p.e. (\mon)$. \end{example}